FREQUENTLY ASKED QUESTIONS

 How competitive is admission to a health sciences program?

-Competitiveness depends on the number of applicants, the quality of the application pool, and the current status of the job market.
-Most programs have about 2-3 applicants for every space available in the program.
-Competiveness will vary from year to year with each applicant pool.
+Not all programs utilize a competitive admission process.
+For those that do, competitiveness depends on the number of applicants and the quality of the application pool.
+Most of the competitive programs have about 2-3 applicants for every space available in the program.
+Competiveness varies from year to year with each applicant pool.

 Do I need a criminal background check to apply to a health sciences program?